Arsenije Sremac: Archbishop

 When St. Sava decided to abdicate, he decided that Arsenije would succeed him.
 Arsenije was consecrated bishop.
 He was able to continue in the work of his predecessor.
 He built Monastery of Peć and participated in the translation of St. Sava's relics from Trnovo to the monastery of Mileševa.
 St. Arsenije crowned King Stefan Uroš I. He helped King Stefan Uroš I and Queen Helen in building the monasteries Sopoćani and Gradac.

 He suffered a stroke in 1263, after which he was succeeded by Saint Sava II, nephew of Saint Sava.
 St. Arsenije died on October 28, 1266.

-His relics were buried at the Pech monastery but now rest in the Ždrebaonik monastery in Montenegro.
+His relics were buried at the Pech monastery but now rest at the Ždrebaonik Monastery in Montenegro.
 His feast day is celebrated according to the Orthodox liturgical calendar on October 28 (Julian Calendar, i.e. November 10 of the Gregorian Calendar).